Total Pageviews

 In 1967 Wm Sanderson & Son Ltd won the Queen’s Award for Industry in recognition of their outstanding achievements in increasing exports (by 20.1% over the previous year – 87.4% of output exported to over 180 countries).
 It was success, not failure, which led to moving out of Leith in 1969 to Distillers Group’s expanded high-output bottling and blending plant at South Queensferry.
 It is now Diageo owned.

 The Vat 69 building was not without mishap.
 On 24th April 1949, there was a severe fire.
-Locals were entertained with the sight of a river of alcohol running down the loan.
+Locals were entertained with the sight of a river of alcohol running down the lane.
 This kept the building closed until October 1952.
 There was another fire on 7th November 1965.
 Children were called out of school to witness this fire.

 'Vat 69' has appeared in books, television programmes, including 'Dr Who' and 'Yes Minister' and also British, Japanese, Pakistani and Bollywood movies.
 Queensferry Museum holds whisky bottles from the local Vat 69 bottling and blending plant.